 User interface logic handles interacting with the user including displaying or gathering information.
 The business logic handles calculating or manipulating information behind the scenes.

-Remember, we want to write clean, well-organized code.
+Our goal is to write clean, well-organized code.
 Because user interface and business logic have separate purposes, their code should always be separate.
-So far, we've only written business logic, so we don't have much to worry about.
-But keep this rule in mind as we begin to explore user interface logic with jQuery in the coming lessons.
+Keep this rule in mind as we begin to explore event handling in the coming lessons.

 You may be wondering about